lanl/Memento-Tracer-Extention/README.md

 Types of Clicks
 ---------------

-There are 4 types of events: Click, Click All, Hover, and Scroll.
+There are 4 types of events: Click, Capture Group of Links, Hover, and Scroll.

 1\.
 Click